 Now unstoppable, he convened the Senate, declared himself dictator, a temporary position that the Roman constitution allowed for in times of distress.
 Sulla, though, stayed as dictator for an unprecedented three years.
 He sought bloody retribution against Marius’s followers, brazenly posting a long list of names in the Forum of those to be executed.
 During this time he continued to weaken the power of the tribunes and the plebeian assembly, required consuls to first serve as lower magistrates, and diluted the Senate by adding more positions for his loyalists.

 Sulla’s soldier refuses to kill Marius after his capture.
-(Image Credit: Jean-Germain Drouais, Public Domain)
+Painting by Jean-Germain Drouais, 1786 (Source: Wikimedia Commons)

 Sulla’s governmental reorganization was aimed at preserving the existing oligarchical nature of the Republic and preventing power-hungry populists (from the upper classes) from gaining control.
 But in restoring the status quo, he left the constitution in tatters and set a norm-breaking template for Caesar to follow.